unm4sk/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [unm4sk]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 25, Tuesday, 2022].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Learned a lot new about decorators.
+Still pretty confusing, but I am getting better at understanding how this concept works. [files to be uploaded]

 ### R1D2
+Finished learning decorators.
+Got a bit closer to fully understanding a concept!😎 The power of this function is incredible!
+Did an excercise to implement what I've learned so far about decorators.
+Finished Error Handling part of a course.
+Was pretty easy because I had implemented it before.
+However, some things I did *not* know, so it was pretty useful overall. [files to be uploaded]